daniel-deiana/Application-Level-Load-Balancer/README.md

 To then import you can write `import "mod_name/package_name" `

 #### To do:
+- Better incaspulation of data entities
+- Create a structure for each algorithm and add locking
 - Implement a Pool struct in the lb to handle also different types of routing policies for backends